Looks like you've been waiting a while. Try refreshing or keep waiting a few more seconds.

 As mentioned earlier, the resolution is the number of horizontal pixels multiplied by the number of vertical pixels.
 Bits per pixel (BPP) is the average amount of data stored for a single pixel, which ranges between .05 and .150, depending on how much motion there is within the video content.
 Use our handy streaming bandwidth calculator later in the article for help with this.

 Once you have the bitrate, calculating the minimum bandwidth required for a particular bitrate is straightforward.
 Live streaming requires an upload rate that exceeds the bitrate, but broadcasters should also include extra bandwidth (we recommend up to 2.5x your bitrate) to overcome network fluctuations and account for other traffic.
-When calculating the bandwidth, it’s also important to remember to include the audio bitrate as well as the video bitrate of the live stream.
+When calculating livestreaming bandwidth requirements, it’s also important to remember to include the audio bitrate as well as the video bitrate of the livestream.

 Resi takes a bit of a different approach.
 We know that the highest quality streaming is important to you, while also balancing the reliability of your stream.
 That’s why thanks to Resi’s Resilient Streaming Protocol, high bitrate streaming is possible even on troubled Internet connections.
 More on that later.